lucasnm14/VHDL.AutoConveyorBelt-/README.md

 Automated conveyor belt system in automatic and manual mode

 Project made for the assigment Digital Techniques.
-Developed in VHDL from a given problem, detailed in the document (in Spanish)
+Developed in VHDL from a given project, detailed in the document (in Spanish)